 We wanted to make note of a few interesting points regarding this area as a lake country canoe camping destination:

 - Pro: Campsites.
 In Wisconsin's NHAL, you can reserve some campsites.
-Permits are not needed, most of the sites have no camp fee, and there doesn't appear to be a limit on group size.
+Permits are not needed and most of the sites have no camp fee.
+Group size limit in sites is six (large group sites available).
 If you're traveling during a popular weekend, knowing you have a campsite reserved can alleviate stress.

 - Pro: Many access points.
 With all of the access points, the NHAL can make a potentially busy weekend easier because you can quickly get in and on the lakes, and you can quickly get out and off the lakes.